project-ocre/getting-started/README.md

 ## Sample Applications

-To get started building your first Ocre conainer using the provided samples, simply clone the [`getting-started`](https://github.com/project-ocre/getting-started) repo and follow the steps below.
+To get started building your first Ocre container using the provided samples, simply clone this repo and follow the steps below.

 ### Building
 To build a sample, simply navigate to the desired sample and run the following